raptorxcz/Rubicon/README.md

 Swift parser + mock generator

 Rubicon generates spys for protocol.
-Parsing closures is not supported.
 Generating methods for parent protocol is not supported.

 example: